johannschopplich/kirby-headless/README.md

 ];
 ```

-A middleware checks if an `Authentication` header is set, which is not the case in the browser context.
+A middleware checks if a `Authentication` header is set, which is not the case in the browser context.

 ### Cross Origin Resource Sharing (CORS)